jorge-barroso/harvesttimer-qt/README.md

 ## Installation
 You can build the app for yourself, or simply grab the prebuilt binary in the [releases section](https://github.com/jorge-barroso/harvesttimer-qt/releases).

-Additionally, the distros listed below have the app in their repos.
+Additionally, in Arch-based distros you can find a package in the [AUR repository](https://aur.archlinux.org/packages/harvest-timer-qt).

 ### Binary File
 If you are happy with just grabbing the binary file, you can do so from the latest release in the [releases section](https://github.com/jorge-barroso/harvesttimer-qt/releases), download the binary pack and use it on your system as you prefer.

-### DEB File
+### DEB and RPM Files
-You can install the deb package attached on every [release](https://github.com/jorge-barroso/harvesttimer-qt/releases).
+You can install both the deb and rpm packages attached on every [release](https://github.com/jorge-barroso/harvesttimer-qt/releases).

-### Arch Linux (AUR-based distros)
+### Arch Linux (AUR-enabled distros)
 You can use your favourite installation method (yay, software centre, etc.) to install [harvest-timer-qt](https://aur.archlinux.org/packages/harvest-timer-qt)

 ### Dependencies